TheProjectsGuy/Learning_ROS/src/py_basic_nodes/README.md

 | File | [scripts/simple_FirstDR_server.py](./scripts/simple_FirstDR_server.py) |
 | Dynamic Reconfiguration File | [cfg/FirstDR.cfg](./cfg/FirstDR.cfg) |

 A dynamic reconfiguration server made to host the parameters included in the `.cfg` file.
 This node depends on the [dynamic reconfiguration file](#firstdr).
 A server maintains the record of parameters and provides a callback interface for handling updates (these updates are made by a client).
+A client is implemented [in this package](#simple-dynamic-reconfiguration-client)

 #### Building